 Since 1957, the Delaware Choral Society has brought the music of great composers to Dover and its surrounding communities.

 The Delaware Choral Society (DCS) was formed in Dover in 1957 by a group of church choirs desiring to perform Handel's Messiah.
 Originally Messiah was performed every December, but over the course of time, the group decided to branch out into other choral music of the great composers.
 Now works by composers from the Renaissance to the present, as well as renditions of spirituals, folk, and popular music, are performed in concerts held at least twice every year.
-In 2014 the Delaware Youth Chorale (DYC) was formed by the DCS to introduce middle school-aged children to the joys of choral singing.
+In 2014 the Delaware Youth Chorale (DYC) was formed by DCS to introduce middle school-aged children to the joys of choral singing.
 The DYC is now an integral part of DCS concerts.
 However, every fifth December DCS celebrates its beginnings by perfoming Handel's Messiah.
 Our next performance of Messiah will be December 10, 2017, which happens to coincide almost to the day of our 60th anniversay!
 For an overview of all of our concerts, click on Our History.